-English sits at the heart of our curriculum – it is through language, story and text that children learn to form concepts, connect ideas and express themselves.
+English sits at the heart of our curriculum – it is through language, story and text that children learn to form concepts, connect ideas and express them.
 Through literacy, in all its forms, children learn to both make sense of the world and shape their place within it.

 Across both writing and reading, we place a heavy emphasis on developing a child’s vocabulary.
 By the time children leave Year Six, the limited word hoard they arrived with in Reception will have expanded enormously, giving them the language they need to understand sophisticated texts and express themselves in a wide range of contexts.